-Hearing loss is something that we as a society accept as being a part of aging and prevalent among the older population.
-Some even question if it’s even worth trying to do anything to protect our hearing from loud noises.
+Hearing loss is something that we as a society accept as being a part of aging and is most prevalent among our older population.
+Some even question if it’s even worth trying to do anything to protect our hearing from loud noises as they have accepted hearing loss as their eventual, natural fate.

-According to the study conducted by Purdue University and the University of Rochester, it seems that noise-induced hearing loss causes substantially greater changes in neural processing of complex sounds compared with age-related metabolic loss.
+According to the study, it seems that noise-induced hearing loss causes substantially greater changes in neural processing of complex sounds compared with age-related metabolic loss.
 This potentially explains the large differences in speech perception commonly seen between people with the same clinically defined degree of hearing loss based on an audiogram.

 The difference between the two is that metabolic loss is age-related deterioration of the electrochemical gradient (the ear’s “battery”) in the inner ear.
 This naturally deteriorates as an individual gets older.
 Noise-induced hearing loss is caused by physical trauma to various parts of the ear, causing scattered damage and loss of delicate sensory hair cells within the cochlea.
 The trauma can be caused by a one-time event such as an explosion or a long-term event such as being around heavy machinery without any ear protection.